mlz-ictrl/nicos/doc/source/protocols/daemon.rst

 Handshake
 ---------

-First, a client must generate a random 32-byte ID used as the client ID.
+First, a client must generate a random 32-byte ID used as the client ID (e.g. the MD5 of the host name and the current time, or 32 bytes of urandom data).

 Open a connection to the server port and send the client ID.
 The daemon will check if the connecting host is allowed to connect, and then send a data frame